 All that has happened here is that the hard assignments " $[y_n = k]$ " have been replaced with soft assignments " $z{n,k}$ ".
-As a bit of fore-shadowing of what is to come, what we've done is essentially replace known labels with expected labels, hence the name "expectation maximization."
+As a bit of foreshadowing of what is to come, what we've done is essentially replace known labels with expected labels, hence the name "expectation maximization."

 Putting this together yields Algorithm 14.1.
-This is the GMM ("Gaussian Mixture Models") algorithm, because the probabilitic model being learned describes a dataset as being drawn from a mixture distribution, where each component of this distribution is a Gaussian.
+This is the GMM ("Gaussian Mixture Models") algorithm, because the probabilitic model being learned describes a dataset as being drawn from a mixture distribution, where each component of this distribution is a

+Gaussian.

 Just as in the K-means algorithm, this approach is succeptible to local optima and quality of initialization.
-The heuristics for comput-
+The heuristics for computing better initializers for K-means are also useful here.

 Aside from the fact that GMMs use soft assignments and K-means uses hard assignments, there are other differences between the two approaches.
-What are they? ing better initializers for K-means are also useful here.
+What are they?